-Since 2008 Rare Hare Studio offers art classes to children ages preschool through 8th grade, introducing a wide variety of materials and techniques.
+Since 2008 Rare Hare Studio has offered art classes to children ages preschool through 8th grade, introducing a wide variety of materials and techniques.
 Students are encouraged to explore supplies and tools freely, as well as to participate in guided lessons.
 Basic artistic elements such as line, shape, color, texture, form, space, and value, as well as design concepts, are discussed and practiced at appropriate grade levels.
 Study of these elements is further enhanced by an emphasis upon the use of patterns and rhythm in art.
 Taking note of patterns in the environment around us and how they can be interrelated is an integral part of this process.

 To achieve these goals, classes often use exercises that emphasize and emulate the styles of individual artists and artistic movements throughout history; although we feel historical artists have something to each us, we by no means use strict interpretation of historical artists, but rather discovery in theme and media.
 Classes also feature indigenous crafts and multicultural activities as appropriate.
 Classes support the importance of learning about art tools and techniques through demonstration and exploration, often having open ended and varied results driven by student ingenuity.
 Self expression and the development of a unique “artist vision” is encouraged and revered in each individual student.

 An important and special feature of the Rare Hare Studio is the integration of recycled items into the creative process whenever possible.Rare Hare F.A.I.R (Fostering Artistic Ingenuity with Recycling) courses increase environmental awareness by turning normally discarded items that impact San Diego landfills into functional and creative projects.In doing so, children gain an awareness of how their own ability to express themselves can be interconnected with their community and can impact the larger world around them.
 In 2011, studio creator, Erin Pennell founded Art FORM, a nonprofit 501c3 offering arts education with creative reuse as way to expand the studio’s successful programs.

 Erin Pennell, Creator/Director:

 Erin began her career in San Diego Outdoor Education, teaching combined art and nature courses in summer camps at Camp Cuyamaca.
-After studying early childhood education and art, earning a degree in Humanities, and being trained in Montessori methods, Erin spent five years supervising and coordinating a K-8 child development program in San Francisco’s Mission District, teaching art and developing curriculum for at-risk public school children.
+After studying early childhood education and art, earning a degree in Humanities, and being trained in Montessori methods, Erin spent five years supervising and coordinating a K-8 child development program in San Francisco’s Mission District, teaching art and developing curriculum for recently immigrated underserved public school children.